Rosemary's Baby (film): In popular culture

+The film was satirized in 1969 in Mad magazine as "Rosemia's Boo-boo".

 The film inspired the English band Deep Purple to write the song "Why Didn't Rosemary?" for their third album in 1969, after the band had watched the movie while touring the US in 1968.
 The song's lyrics pose the question, "Why didn't Rosemary ever take the pill?"

 The film was parodied in the 1996 Halloween episode of Roseanne, "Satan, Darling".

+The film was turned into a parody musical in the ninth episode of RuPaul's Drag Race All Stars season 9, titled Rosemarie's Baby Shower.
+It featured horror movie icons like Blair, Pennywise, and M3GAN.

+The TV show What We Do in the Shadows parodies the film's ending as part of an alternative series finale.